fbpx

 By Randall Wong

-The first OM Records release is "The Virtuoso Pianist," featuring Rex lawson performing player piano rolls, including the world premiere recording of Stravinsky's rolls of "Les Noces."
+The first OM Records release is "The Virtuoso Pianist," featuring Rex Lawson performing player piano rolls, including the world premiere recording of Stravinsky's rolls of "Les Noces."
 In cooperation with the Pianola Institute, London.

 November 7, 1998